dotcomboom/Pituophis/README.md

 ## Server

 Pituophis can act as a powerful Gopher server, with full Bucktooth-style gophermap and globbing support.
-Scripting, which entirely optional is also supported through alt handlers (used in the event of a 404) or fully custom handlers (replaces Pituophis' handler entirely).
+Scripting is also supported through alt handlers (used in the event of a 404) or fully custom handlers (replaces Pituophis' handler entirely).

 The simplest method of getting a server up and running is with the `pituophis.serve()` function.
 See the [examples](https://github.com/dotcomboom/Pituophis/tree/master/examples) and [docs](https://pituophis.readthedocs.io/en/latest/#pituophis.serve) for more information.
 If you'd like to see a server built with Pituophis that can search an index, try [Gophew](https://github.com/dotcomboom/Gophew).